TheBubbleWorks/TheBubbleWorks_RaspberryPi_BLE_GPIO_Server/README.md

 sudo hciconfig hci1 up
 ```

+To simplyfiy thing the start script that shuts down all the adapters then start the USB ones.

-Automated, shut down all Bluetooth adapters;
+Shut down all Bluetooth adapters;

 ```
 hciconfig | grep hci| cut -d ':' -f 1 | xargs -I % sudo hciconfig %I down
 ```

-Start only the 'USB' type adapters
+Start the 'USB' type adapters only.
+If you have  than one connected it will start them all, you can specify which one at start-up (see below)

 ```
 hciconfig | grep USB | cut -d ':' -f 1 | xargs -I % sudo hciconfig %I up